Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Research – Research specializations offer more training in data collection, experimental design, and data analysis.
 These are aimed at students who plan to go into academic roles, developing new techniques for assessment and therapy in substance use disorders.

-- Clinical - The clinical path focuses more on managing substance use disorder cases and offering direct treatment to patients.
-These may also dive into even more specialized clinical applications, such as a specializing in co-occuring disorders, or in addiction prevention.
+- Clinical – The clinical path focuses more on managing substance use disorder cases and offering direct treatment to patients.
+These may also dive into even more specialized clinical applications, such as specializing in co-occurring disorders or in addiction prevention.

 - Advanced Rural Telehealth